okada-lab/exhbma/docs/source/linear_regression.rst

 You need to specify discrete points for the x-inverse distribution and these points are used for numerical integration (marginalization over :math:`\sigma_{\text{noise}}` and :math:`\sigma_{\text{coef}}`).
+The range of prior distributions should be wide enough to cover the peak of the posterior distribution.

 Fit process will finish within a minute.